Learn how to manage groups you own in the MCommunity Directory in this overview of the parts of your group and your responsibilities as a group owner.

 - Don't leave orphaned groups.
 If you leave the university, either delete your group(s) or designate new owners as appropriate.

 - Set your group appropriately to meet the members' needs and reduce unwanted mail.
-For example, if the group is for discussion among group members only, set it to be members-only; that way, no one else will be able to send mail to the group.
+For example, if the group is for discussion among group members only, set it so only group members can send messages to it.

 - Do not use the group for sending spam.
 It is a violation of university policies to create an email group with the intent of sending out what would generally be regarded as spam (unless the group owner received permission from the members of the group).
 Advertisements or solicitations for commercial events or endeavors are prohibited.